bonedaddy/escort/README.md

 # Notes

 Brotli offers the best compression of data, however it doesn't appear to be widely supported on Windows unless .NET version >=4.5 is installed so it is temporarily not being used.

+# Agent

+Agent provides a suped up version of the original escort version using a cross-platform agent system using tengo as a scripting language to enable easy delivery of custom code.

+Client obfuscation is done in an attempt to mitigate detection